kittin-phm/aws-cloud-infrastructure-lab/README.md

 - **CloudFront:** skipped (account not yet verified at time of lab)

 ### Phase 6 — Cost Scheduler (Terraform)
+> Automatically shut down EC2 and RDS every evening and restart them each morning using Lambda functions triggered by EventBridge cron rules.
+The entire scheduler stack is written as Terraform infrastructure-as-code so it can be deployed or destroyed in one command.
+This saves cost by ensuring resources only run during working hours.

 Folder: `cloud-lab-scheduler/`